 4. Start with your most difficult room.

 I think in the beginning of a move you are the most ambitious and eager to get things situated.
 I used that inertia and started unpacking in my most difficult room.
 For me, during this move, it was the bathroom.
 I went from having two big bathrooms with linen closets to one decent sized bathroom with NO linen closet.
+I knew it was going to be challenging when I had to get a Toronto plumbing service to sort out the toilet before I even moved in!
 I am also a product hoarder so I was not looking forward to having to situate all that stuff.
 I wound up buying a really cute over-the-toilet cabinet from Target and also a slim cabinet from Ikea.
 After I sorted through my products and purged the items I don’t use I was able to fit it all.
 Once I was finished with the bathroom (which I dreaded the most) everything else was a piece of cake.

 5. Unpack one full room at a time.